walterhiggins/WMPJS/README.md

 ![Crafting Recipe for a Bow](img/recipes/ender-bow-recipe-not-yet.png)

 You'll notice in the above screenshot that no item appears in the right hand side.
 That's because we haven't yet instructed the server to recognize that recipe.
-Now that we've figured out what we want our new Crafting Recipe to look like from a Player's point of view, let's dive in to how we actually program this new behavior into the game.
+Now that we've figured out what we want our new Crafting Recipe to look like from a Player's point of view, let's dive in to how we'll program this new behavior into the game.

 ### Exploring the Bukkit API.
 So we've answered the question of *What* we want to do, now we must ask *How* are we going to do it?
 This is a list of what we want to do: